 Activists and entrepreneurs shall kiss–the division between justice-oriented activists and economically-oriented entrepreneurs is a false choice.
 Rural renewal requires folks working on both just public policy and thriving local economies.

 We are the ones we’ve been waiting for–ordinary leaders don’t wait for big business or big government to save us.
-We practice extreme ownership and get to work being the change we wish to see.
+We practice radical ownership and get to work being the change we wish to see.

 Rural folks are agents of peace and justice–the stereotypes of rural folks as backwards and backwoods communities resistant to social justice ignore history and our testimony.
 We need social change and we organize to bring it out.